GES

 Functions of Money

-Money serves four primary functions: (1) Medium of Exchange — eliminates the need for double coincidence of wants required in barter.
-Any commodity that is widely accepted as a medium of exchange is money (this is the most essential function).
-(2) Measure of Value (Unit of Account) — provides a common denominator to express prices of all goods and services.
-Without a unit of account, every good would need to be priced in terms of every other good (in a barter economy with n goods, there are n(n-1)/2 exchange ratios).
-(3) Store of Value — allows purchasing power to be saved for future use.
-Money is the most liquid store of value but is limited by inflation — if prices rise, money loses purchasing power.
-Real assets (land, gold) are better stores of value during high inflation.
+Money performs four primary functions: (1) Medium of Exchange — eliminates the double coincidence of wants required in barter.
+Any commodity widely accepted as a medium of exchange qualifies as money (the most essential function).
+(2) Measure of Value (Unit of Account) — provides a common denominator for expressing prices.
+Without it, a barter economy with n goods requires n(n-1)/2 exchange ratios.
+(3) Store of Value — lets purchasing power be saved for future use.
+Money is the most liquid store of value but inflation erodes it — real assets (land, gold) store value better during high inflation.
 (4) Standard of Deferred Payments — facilitates credit transactions and future obligations (loans, contracts, wages).
-This function is possible only when money maintains stable value.
-Some economists add a fifth function: Transfer of Value — money enables transfer of purchasing power from one person to another or one place to another.
-Money has evolved through stages: Commodity money (cattle, salt, shells, gold, silver) → Metallic coins (standardised weight and purity) → Paper currency (representative money backed by gold, then fiat money) → Bank money (cheques, demand drafts, demand deposits) → Plastic money (credit/debit cards) → Digital money (UPI, mobile wallets, CBDC).
+This function works only when money maintains stable value.
+Some economists add a fifth: Transfer of Value — enabling purchasing power transfer across persons and places.
+Money has evolved through stages: commodity money (cattle, salt, shells, gold, silver) to metallic coins (standardised weight and purity) to paper currency (representative money backed by gold, then fiat money) to bank money (cheques, demand drafts, demand deposits) to plastic money (credit/debit cards) to digital money (UPI, mobile wallets, CBDC).
 India launched the e-Rupee (CBDC) pilot in 2022.
-Gresham's Law: "Bad money drives out good money" — when two forms of money circulate, people hoard the more valuable form and spend the less valuable.
+Gresham's Law states "bad money drives out good money" — when two forms circulate, people hoard the more valuable form and spend the less valuable.
 This explains why gold coins disappeared from circulation when paper currency was introduced.

 Money Supply Aggregates in India

 RBI defines money supply in four measures of increasing breadth: M1 (Narrow Money) = Currency with public + Demand deposits with commercial banks + Other deposits with RBI.
 M1 is the most liquid measure.
-Currency with public = Currency in circulation minus Cash held by commercial banks.
-Demand deposits are current account and savings account deposits that can be withdrawn on demand without notice.
+Currency with public = Currency in circulation minus cash held by commercial banks.
+Demand deposits are current/savings account deposits withdrawable on demand without notice.
 Other deposits with RBI include deposits of foreign central banks, international financial institutions (IMF, World Bank), and other institutions.
-M2 = M1 + Post Office savings bank deposits.
-Post office savings are included because they are a close substitute for bank savings deposits, though slightly less liquid.
+M2 = M1 + Post Office savings bank deposits (a close substitute for bank savings, though slightly less liquid).
 M3 (Broad Money) = M1 + Time deposits (Fixed Deposits) with commercial banks.
-M3 is the most commonly used measure and is often called "aggregate monetary resources."
-Time deposits are less liquid because they have a lock-in period (premature withdrawal attracts penalty).
-M4 = M3 + Total Post Office deposits (excluding National Savings Certificates).
-NSC is excluded because it is a government borrowing instrument, not a deposit.
-Key relationships: M1 is the most liquid; M4 is the least liquid.
-M3 is the most tracked and reported measure — RBI publishes M3 data fortnightly.
-As of March 2024, M3 (broad money) was approximately Rs 228 lakh crore.
-The ratio of currency to deposits has been declining over decades as digital payments and bank deposits grow — from about 25% in the 1990s to about 15% in 2024.
+M3 is the most commonly used measure, often called "aggregate monetary resources."
+Time deposits are less liquid due to lock-in periods (premature withdrawal attracts penalty).
+M4 = M3 + Total Post Office deposits (excluding National Savings Certificates — NSC is excluded because it is a government borrowing instrument, not a deposit).
+Key relationships: M1 is the most liquid; M4 the least.
+M3 is the most tracked — RBI publishes M3 data fortnightly.
+As of March 2024, M3 stood at approximately Rs 228 lakh crore.
+The currency-to-deposit ratio has been declining — from about 25% in the 1990s to about 15% in 2024 — as digital payments and bank deposits grow.
 This trend accelerated after demonetisation (2016) and UPI adoption.
-Important: Demand deposits DO NOT include inter-bank deposits (deposits that banks keep with each other).
-Only deposits of the public are counted in money supply.
+Important: demand deposits DO NOT include inter-bank deposits (deposits banks keep with each other).
+Only deposits of the public count in money supply.

 Reserve Money (M0 / High-Powered Money)

 Reserve Money (M0) = Currency in Circulation + Bankers' Deposits with RBI + Other Deposits with RBI.
-It is also called High-Powered Money (H) or Monetary Base because it forms the base for money creation through the banking system.
-Every rupee of reserve money can support multiple rupees of broad money supply (M3) through the credit creation process.
-Currency in Circulation = Notes in circulation + Rupee coins + Small coins.
-This includes currency held by the public AND cash held by commercial banks in their vaults.
-Bankers' deposits with RBI = CRR (Cash Reserve Ratio) deposits that banks must maintain + excess reserves that banks voluntarily keep.
-RBI controls M0 directly through several instruments: (1) Open Market Operations (OMOs): RBI buys government securities → injects reserve money → M0 increases.
-RBI sells securities → absorbs reserve money → M0 decreases.
-(2) CRR changes: Increase in CRR → banks deposit more with RBI → less money available for lending → M0 composition changes but credit creation slows.
-(3) Repo/reverse repo operations under LAF: Short-term liquidity management.
-Repo (RBI lends) → injects liquidity.
-Reverse repo (RBI absorbs) → reduces liquidity.
-(4) Foreign exchange operations: RBI buys dollars → pays in rupees → M0 increases.
-RBI sells dollars → absorbs rupees → M0 decreases.
-Sources of Reserve Money (RBI's balance sheet assets): Net RBI credit to government (holdings of G-Secs) + RBI credit to banks (repo lending) + Net foreign exchange assets of RBI + Government's currency liabilities to the public (rupee coins).
-As of March 2024, Reserve Money was approximately Rs 46 lakh crore.
+Also called High-Powered Money (H) or Monetary Base because it forms the base for money creation through the banking system — every rupee of reserve money supports multiple rupees of broad money (M3) through credit creation.
+Currency in Circulation = Notes in circulation + Rupee coins + Small coins (includes currency held by the public AND cash in commercial bank vaults).
+Bankers' deposits with RBI = CRR deposits that banks must maintain + voluntary excess reserves.
+RBI controls M0 directly through: (1) Open Market Operations (OMOs) — RBI buys G-Secs to inject reserve money (M0 increases), sells to absorb (M0 decreases).
+(2) CRR changes — higher CRR locks more money with RBI, slowing credit creation.
+(3) Repo/reverse repo under LAF — repo (RBI lends) injects liquidity; reverse repo (RBI absorbs) reduces it.
+(4) Foreign exchange operations — RBI buys dollars (pays rupees, M0 rises), sells dollars (absorbs rupees, M0 falls).
+Sources of Reserve Money (RBI balance sheet assets): net RBI credit to government (G-Sec holdings) + RBI credit to banks (repo lending) + net foreign exchange assets + government's currency liabilities to the public (rupee coins).
+As of March 2024, Reserve Money stood at approximately Rs 46 lakh crore.
 The Money Multiplier (m) = M3 / M0.
 If reserve ratio is r and currency-deposit ratio is c, then m = (1+c)/(c+r).
-In India, the money multiplier is approximately 5 — meaning every Rs 1 of reserve money supports approximately Rs 5 of broad money.
-A higher CRR reduces the money multiplier.
-A higher currency-deposit ratio (people holding more cash relative to bank deposits) also reduces the multiplier.
+India's multiplier is approximately 5 — every Rs 1 of reserve money supports approximately Rs 5 of broad money.
+Higher CRR reduces the multiplier.
+Higher currency-deposit ratio (people holding more cash vs bank deposits) also reduces it.

 Credit Creation by Commercial Banks

-Commercial banks create money through the process of credit creation (also called deposit multiplication).
-When a bank receives a deposit, it keeps a fraction as reserves (CRR + voluntary excess reserves) and lends out the rest.
-The loan amount gets deposited in another bank, which again keeps reserves and lends — this process continues, multiplying the original deposit into a much larger amount of money.
-Example: Initial deposit Rs 10,000.
-CRR 4%.
-Bank A keeps Rs 400 as reserves, lends Rs 9,600.
-This Rs 9,600 becomes a deposit in Bank B. Bank B keeps Rs 384, lends Rs 9,216.
-This continues geometrically.
+Commercial banks create money through credit creation (deposit multiplication).
+When a bank receives a deposit, it keeps a fraction as reserves (CRR + voluntary excess reserves) and lends the rest.
+The loan amount gets deposited in another bank, which again keeps reserves and lends — this geometric process multiplies the original deposit.
+Example: Initial deposit Rs 10,000, CRR 4%.
+Bank A keeps Rs 400, lends Rs 9,600.
+Bank B receives Rs 9,600, keeps Rs 384, lends Rs 9,216.
 Total deposits created = Initial Deposit / Reserve Ratio = 10,000 / 0.04 = Rs 2,50,000.
-This is the Deposit Multiplier = 1/r where r = reserve ratio.
-Limitations of credit creation in practice: (1) All loans may not return as deposits to the banking system — some may be held as cash (leakage).
-(2) Banks may keep excess reserves beyond CRR (especially in times of uncertainty).
-(3) Demand for loans may be insufficient — banks cannot force lending.
-(4) RBI's SLR (Statutory Liquidity Ratio) requires banks to hold a portion of deposits in government securities, reducing loanable funds.
-Current SLR is 18% — banks must hold 18% of NDTL (Net Demand and Time Liabilities) in G-Secs, gold, or approved securities.
-(5) Capital adequacy requirements (Basel III norms require CRAR of 9% in India, vs 8% globally) limit how much banks can lend relative to their capital.
-The implications for monetary policy are significant: RBI does not directly control the total money supply (M3).
-It controls reserve money (M0) and influences the money multiplier through CRR, SLR, and interest rate policy.
-If banks are reluctant to lend (risk aversion), even large injections of reserve money may not increase M3 proportionally — this is the "pushing on a string" problem seen during economic slowdowns.
+The Deposit Multiplier = 1/r where r = reserve ratio.
+Practical limitations: (1) Not all loans return as deposits — some may be held as cash (leakage).
+(2) Banks may keep excess reserves beyond CRR (especially during uncertainty).
+(3) Loan demand may be insufficient — banks cannot force lending.
+(4) SLR (currently 18%) requires banks to hold 18% of NDTL in G-Secs, gold, or approved securities, reducing loanable funds.
+(5) Capital adequacy (Basel III requires CRAR of 9% in India, vs 8% globally) limits lending relative to capital.
+Monetary policy implication: RBI does not directly control M3.
+It controls M0 and influences the multiplier through CRR, SLR, and interest rate policy.
+If banks are reluctant to lend (risk aversion), even large reserve money injections may not increase M3 proportionally — the "pushing on a string" problem seen during slowdowns.

 Currency Issuance in India

 RBI issues all currency notes except the one-rupee note (issued by the Ministry of Finance, signed by the Finance Secretary).
-All other notes bear the signature of the RBI Governor and carry the promise "I promise to pay the bearer the sum of...".
-This promise is a legacy of the gold standard when notes could be exchanged for gold; today, notes are fiat money backed by government guarantee, not gold.
-Section 22 of the RBI Act 1934 gives RBI the sole right to issue bank notes in India.
-Notes are printed at four printing presses: Dewas (Madhya Pradesh), Nasik (Maharashtra) — both owned by Security Printing and Minting Corporation of India Limited (SPMCIL, a GoI enterprise), and Mysuru (Karnataka) and Salboni (West Bengal) — owned by Bharatiya Reserve Bank Note Mudran Private Limited (BRBNMPL, a wholly-owned subsidiary of RBI).
-All coins are minted by the Government of India at four mints: Mumbai, Kolkata, Hyderabad, and Noida.
-Coins are issued by GoI under the Coinage Act 2011.
+All other notes bear the RBI Governor's signature with the promise "I promise to pay the bearer the sum of..." — a legacy of the gold standard when notes could be exchanged for gold.
+Today, notes are fiat money backed by government guarantee, not gold.
+Section 22 of the RBI Act 1934 gives RBI sole right to issue bank notes.
+Notes are printed at four presses: Dewas (MP) and Nasik (Maharashtra), owned by SPMCIL (a GoI enterprise); Mysuru (Karnataka) and Salboni (West Bengal), owned by BRBNMPL (RBI's wholly-owned subsidiary).
+All coins are minted by GoI at four mints: Mumbai, Kolkata, Hyderabad, and Noida, under the Coinage Act 2011.
 RBI acts as agent for coin distribution.
-RBI follows the Minimum Reserve System (MRS) since 1957 — it must maintain minimum reserves of Rs 200 crore (Rs 115 crore in gold + Rs 85 crore in foreign securities).
-Before 1957, RBI followed the Proportional Reserve System (required 40% gold and forex backing for notes).
+RBI follows the Minimum Reserve System (MRS) since 1957 — maintaining minimum reserves of Rs 200 crore (Rs 115 crore in gold + Rs 85 crore in foreign securities).
+Before 1957, the Proportional Reserve System required 40% gold and forex backing for notes.
 The shift to MRS gave RBI flexibility to issue notes as needed.
-Legal Tender: Notes issued by RBI are legal tender for unlimited amounts — they must be accepted for any transaction.
-Coins: Re 1 coins are legal tender for any amount.
-Coins of higher denomination (Rs 2, 5, 10, 20) are legal tender up to Rs 1,000.
-Bank notes can be refused if they are torn, defaced, or damaged beyond recognition — RBI has a Note Refund Policy for exchange of mutilated notes.
-Denomination: RBI can issue notes in denominations of Rs 2, 5, 10, 20, 50, 100, 200, 500, and 2000 (Section 24 of RBI Act).
+Legal tender: RBI notes are legal tender for unlimited amounts.
+Re 1 coins are legal tender for any amount.
+Coins of Rs 2, 5, 10, 20 are legal tender up to Rs 1,000.
+Notes can be refused if torn, defaced, or damaged beyond recognition — RBI has a Note Refund Policy for mutilated notes.
+Denomination: RBI can issue notes in Rs 2, 5, 10, 20, 50, 100, 200, 500, and 2000 (Section 24 of RBI Act).
 The Rs 2000 note was introduced in November 2016 post-demonetisation and withdrawn in May 2023.
 Currently, the highest denomination in circulation is Rs 500.

 Demonetisation — 2016 and Historical Context